Saga9103/t2yLLM/README.md

 ## 🛠️ ToDo

+- make webUI page accessible on other devices from local network (caddy reverse or nginx)
 - async memory handler for non blocking operations when dealing with memory
 - WebOS plugin implementation
-- Cut Voice when math formulas or code is detected
 - use FastAPI errors
 - use pydantic for UUID validation